seng438-winter-2023/seng438-a2-Racheld3/seng438-a2-team_number.md

     f. a range with length zero

 3. getLength()
-    a. a range with positive numbers, is valid
+    a. a range with positive numbers for both the lower and upper bounds, therefore, valid range
-    b.
-    c.
+    b. a range with the lower bound as zero and a positive upper bound
+    c. a range with negative lower bound and positive upper bound
+    d. a range with negative lower bound and zero as the upper bound
+    e. a range with negative numbers for both the lower and upper bounds

 4. getLowerBound()